AnkioTomas/action-gh-release/README.md

 ## Fork

-This is a fork from https://github.com/softprops/action-gh-release with various patches and modifications applied - Please refer to the original action for any questions.
+This is a fork from https://github.com/mikepenz/action-gh-release and added support for Gitea platform

 <div align="center">
   📦 :octocat: